Data Protection Declaration

 Right of revocation: According to Article 13, paragraph 2 c) of the GDPR, you have the right, if the date processing is carried out on the basis of a consent according to Article 6, paragraph 1 a) or Article 9, paragraph 2 a) of the GDPR, to revoke your consent at any time.
 The legality of the processing which has taken place on the basis of your consent up until your revocation is unaffected.

-If you wish to lodge a complaint or establish any of the aforementioned rights, please address yourself to the following contact address of our Data Protection Coordinator:
+If you wish to lodge a complaint or establish any of the aforementioned rights, please address yourself to the following contact address:

 Thöni Industriebetriebe GmbH